NETWAYS/icingaweb2-module-servicenow-import/doc/03-Configuration.md

 Since we wanted to make it as customizable as possible, we don't have a hard-coded API method.
 Therefore, you have to provide the full endpoint for the table here (e.g. `api/now/table/cmdb_ci_server`).

 **ServiceNow API Username:** User to authenticate against the ServiceNow API.
+Currently only Basic Auth is supported to authenticate against ServiceNow.
 This user needs to have read access to the table you want to import.

 **ServiceNow API Password:** Password to authenticate against the ServiceNow API.